salbadri/Predicting-Term-Deposit-Subscription-/README.md

 This is a personal project.
 #### -- Project Status: [Completed]
 ## Project Intro/Objective
-In this project I want to find a robust model that can predict if the client will subscribe to a term deposit.
+I aim to find a robust model that can predict if the client will subscribe to a term deposit.

 This project has two jupyter notbooks: part 1 and part 2.
 * Part 1: Exploratory Data analysis (EDA): I explored the data and performed the necessary cleaning.